-Risk assessment requirements for radioactive therapeutic implants and/or injections
+Risk assessment requirements for radioactive therapeutic implants and/or injections and/or oral administration

 The safety of cremation or the handling of ashes may be affected if the deceased received therapeutic radioactive implants and/or injections shortly before death.
 Some types of cancers require these treatments.